 Recreation Outreach can be used to increase participation in outdoor activities and understand recreation license trends.

-In this topic, you will learn how to configure the Recreation Outreach solution to meet specific needs in your organization.
+In this topic, you'll learn how to configure the Recreation Outreach solution to meet specific needs in your organization.

 Before an organization can effectively manage and assess the quality of its recreation information, it must create an accurate inventory of the location and characteristics essential to the care and maintenance of those assets.
 To help organizations with this task, the Recreation Outreach solution includes a collection of feature layers to store and visualize recreation information: